Optical Phenomena In Gemstones

 Iridescence: This is also known as Goniochromism.
 This is a process where the surface of any material displays several colors as angle changes while view.
 It is found in the soap bubbles, neck of pigeon and wings of butterfly.
 This happens because of the passage of light on the irregular spaces which allows light to pass from multiple surfaces causing multi-color visual effect.

-Pleochroism: In this phenomenon gemstone appears to show pattern of different color of viewed from different direction.
+Pleochroism: In this phenomenon, gemstone appears to show pattern of different color viewed in different direction.
 Iolite displays exceptional pleochroism where violet blue color changes to grey color.

 Color change: The best example of color change can be seen in Alexandrite.
-This gemstone appears different in incandescent light as compared to the natural day light.
-Alexandrite appears as green during the day tine and red in incandescent light.
-Some Sapphires and Tourmaline also shows pattern of color change.
+This gemstone appears different in incandescent light as compared to the natural daylight.
+Alexandrite appears as green during the day time and red in incandescent light.
+Some Sapphires and Tourmaline also show pattern of color change.